-A. 16.A.Does our firm have discretionary authority over your assets?
+16.A.
+Does our firm have discretionary authority over your assets?

 Midwestern Securities may exercise discretion over its clients' accounts.
 This is applicable on a case-by-case basis across Midwestern Securities' product platform.
 Midwestern Securities reviews several variables before approving a discretionary relationship such as but not limited to the clients' suitability parameters in the initial interview, objectives of the account, the investment advisor's experience and knowledge within the industry, assets the investment advisor representative currently has under management, and designations and education they have earned.
-Midwestern Securities does not have the discretion to require its potential or current clients to use Midwestern Securities for brokerage, but it does explain that its employees must use their employing broker/dealer, due in part to the FINRA rules that disallow "selling away" from one's employing broker/dealer.